 Pay special attention to footwear.
 “Flip Flops” can be dangerous inside as well as on the playground.
 Sandals, too, can create a problem, especially when your child is having physical education classes outside.

 Early spring and late fall present special challenges when dressing children for play.
 A good rule of thumb to follow is to send your child to school prepared for the worst (from November until the first of May, we may get significant snowfalls).
 Children can always remove extra clothing if they are warm, but they cannot put more on if they don’t have proper clothing with them.
-The rule for boots is that when the playground is snow-covered or wet, boots must be worn.
+The rule for boots is that when the playground is snow-covered or wet, snow pants and boots must be worn.

 Drug Free School